 Watching a sunrise or sunset.
 Keep an eye open, you never know what you will see or hear, from the majestic bald eagle, osprey, blue heron, loon, robin, blue jay, or woodpecker.

-Muskrats, beavers, fishers, and minks are among the mammals in the area as well as whitetail deer, moose, and even elk.
-With a lake like Rice Lake, there are all kinds of aquatic life as well, from turtles, frogs, toads, and minnows.
+With a lake like Rice Lake, there are all kinds of fish species as well, from turtles, frogs, toads, and minnows.